sd2beatles/MySQL-recipe-in-English-/finding_characters_and_trend.md

         FROM action_log)
  SELECT * FROM action_log_with_status;
 ```
-3.2 The Treatment Of subtotal
+3.2 The Treatment of Subtotal

 When we inted to insert a subtotal for each field and name it "all", use COALESCE(name of column, "all") and ROllUP functions.
 Remind that he ROLLUP is an extension of the GROUP BY clause.
 The ROLLUP option allows you to include extra rows that represent the subtotals along with the grand total row.
 By using the ROLLUP option, you can use a single query to generate _"multiple grouping sets"_.
 Then, the resulting tables contain the column 'action' including indiviaul types and "all", and 'login_status' containing 'login','guest',and 'all'.